upmcplanetracker/firewalla-huge-blocklists/README.md

 ### 2\.
 Format & Compatibility

-*   **Requirement:** You must use **Unbound- or RPZ-formatted** lists.
-Unbound files must contain `local-zone:` entries and the script is smart enough to convert RPZ files to Unbound files.
+*   **Requirement:** **Unbound formatted** lists are preferred, but the script is robust enough to detect multiple formats (RPZ, Wildcard, Hosts, Adblock, DNSMasq, Plain Domans) and convert them to Unbound format.
-*   **Warning:** While this script should be smart enough to reject standard "hosts" files (starting with `0.0.0.0` or `127.0.0.1`), if they sneak through they **will break Unbound**.
-If you find a new list you want to include, make sure to pick Unbound or RPZ format.
+*   **Warning:** While this script should be smart enough to reject standard IP only files, if they sneak through they **will break Unbound**.
+If this happens, delete the newly added block list and `sudo systemctl restart unbound` or turn the Unbound toggle off and back on again in the app.

 ### 3. Hardware Tiers & Memory